docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

 ### When would you use the Compute Cache?

 * You should use the Compute Cache if your effect uses `sequence_data` and needs to write to or update `sequence_data` during Render, especially if the computation of needed data is time-consuming to calculate.
 * Without the Compute Cache, the effect will need to add the `PF_OutFlag2_MUTABLE_RENDER_SEQUENCE_DATA_SLOWER` flag which will create unique copies of sequence_data per render thread.
-Each render thread may then need to perform the time-consuming calculations independently and won’t be able to share the results between the render threads.
+Each render thread may then need to perform the time-consuming calculations independently and won't be able to share the results between the render threads.
 * By using the Compute Cache, render threads can share the task of computing the data and reap the benefits of already computed data.
 * The Compute Cache API supports both single and multi-checkout computation tasks depending upon the needs of the effect.
 See the [Compute Cache API](compute-cache-api.md#effect-details-compute-cache-api) documentation for more information.